j-hannes/snap-tutorial/README.md

 myself as beginner in Haskell and Snap as well) but as I studied computing myself I might tend to lift off a bit here and there.
-Just pull me back to the bottom wherever you see that, ALL FEEDBACK IS VERY WELCOME! :) Just create a pull request or send a mail to me or the snap mailing list or complain at
+Just pull me back to the bottom wherever you see that, ALL FEEDBACK IS VERY WELCOME! :) Just create a pull request or send a mail to me or the Snap mailing list or complain at
 #snapframework on the freenode server.

 Happy learning!